2 Distributions for statistical models

 Secondly, by the support of the random variable, with typical ranges such as:

-The choice of support will depend on the intended use of the random variable in the model, with common interpretations including
+The choice of support will depend on the intended use of the random variable in the model.
+Common applications include

-These interpretations pertain not only to the random variable itself but also to the parameter of a distribution.
+These interpretations apply not only to the random variable itself but also to the parameter of a distribution family.
 For instance, we might select a distribution that allows the samples to be interpreted as proportions (such as the Beta distribution).
-Alternatively, we could choose a distribution family in which a parameter represents a proportion (like the Bernoulli distribution).
+Alternatively, we may wish to choose a distribution family in which a parameter represents a proportion (such as the Bernoulli distribution).

 A third consideration may be the general shape of the distribution: